RohitChanda/master-nodejs-fundamentals/README.md

 - Clustering in Node.js involves creating **multiple worker processes** that share the incoming workload.
 - Each worker process runs in its own event loop, utilizing the available CPU cores.
 - The **master process** manages the worker processes, distributes incoming requests, and handles process failures.
+- All Worker Process Share the same port

 ### Benefits of Clustering:
 - **Improved Performance:** Clustering enables parallel processing of requests across multiple cores, leading to improved performance